Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Conclusion

 \section{Conclusion}

-Using deep photometric data from GLASS, UNCOVER, MegaScience, and other publicly-available surveys \citep[][see Appendix~\ref{app:programmes} for details]{weaver_uncover_2024, suess_medium_2024}, we derive the spatially-resolved star-formation history of the galaxy F0083 using \textsc{bagpipes}, previously identified as a probable ram-pressure stripped system by \cite{owers_shocking_2012}, \cite{rawle_star_2014}, and \cite{lee_gmosifu_2022}.
-F0083 is a high-mass ($\logstellmass = 10.25\pm 0.07$) spiral galaxy, with a tail of blue star-forming material extending towards the South-West from the stellar disc.
-The resolved star-formation rate (\sfr) in this tail indicates an extremely high specific \sfr\ over the previous 100\,Myr.
+We presented here the first observational analysis at $z>0.2$ quantitatively estimating the contribution of hydrodynamical and gravitational processes on a morphologically disturbed galaxy.
+Using deep photometric data from GLASS, UNCOVER, MegaScience, and other publicly available surveys \citep[][see Appendix~\ref{app:programmes} for details]{weaver_uncover_2024, suess_medium_2024}, we derived the spatially resolved SFH of the galaxy F0083 using \textsc{bagpipes}, previously identified as a probable RPS system by \cite{owers_shocking_2012}, \cite{rawle_star_2014}, and \cite{lee_gmosifu_2022}.
+F0083 is a high-mass ($\logstellmass = 10.24\pm 0.03$) spiral galaxy, with a tail of blue star-forming material extending towards the south-west from the stellar disc.
+The resolved \sfr\ in this tail indicates an extremely high specific \sfr\ over the last 100\,Myr.
 Additionally, the outer regions in all other quadrants show a decreasing \sfr\ at the observed epoch, with $\sfrratio<1$.
-The only plausible conclusion is that F0083 is undergoing ram-pressure stripping (RPS), and we posit that the most probable scenario based on the available data is that F0083 is undergoing first infall, approaching pericentre.
+The only plausible conclusion is that F0083 is undergoing RPS, and we posit that the most probable scenario based on the available data is that F0083 is undergoing first infall, approaching pericentre.
+We use the X-ray data of \cite{ota_uniform_2004} to construct a simple analytic model of RPS at the location of F0083, estimating that $\approx75\%$ of the initial gas mass has been stripped from the stellar disc.